nimarion/OmegaDH-Client/README.md

 # OmegaDH-Client

-TCP Client for processing data from the Omega ScanOVision Photofinish software and converting it to a comprehensible json object for distributing.
-Currently only prints the data to the console.
-Should distribute the data to other consumers in the future for ex. esp32 for a selfmade scoreboard.
-Maybe send to mqtt broker.
+Client for reading data from the Omega ScanOVision Photofinish software and Sirocco anemometer for further processing.

 Example output for the gemini protocol:
 ```json